Who We Are

 Rev. Dr. Jean Heriot

 Rev. Dr. Jean (she/her) is a UU community minister and member of Aiken UU Church.
+She co-founded SCUUJA with the Rev. Dr. Pippin Whitaker in 2021.
 She served for 17 years as Director of Service Learning at Hastings College, NE and has extensive experience in advocacy and community social justice work.
-She also lead social justice classes/work in Guatemala, Mexico and the Caribbean.
+She also led social justice classes/work in Guatemala, Mexico and the Caribbean.
 As a South Carolina native, Heriot has an intimate knowledge of the legacy of racism in SC and a theological commitment to the see-think-act model of transformative development.

 Board Member, SCUUJA & Executive Director, SC Appleseed Legal Justice Center

 Board Member, SCUUJA & Social Justice Committee Chair, Greenville Unitarian Universalist Fellowship

 Board Member, SCUUJA & Organizer, SC Women's Rights & Empowerment Network